muhammadarl/muhammadarl/README.md

 I am an independent Machine Learning Engineer who loves creating and sharing projects about Deep Learning and Machine Learning.
 I enjoy using Python as the primary language for my projects.
 Currently, I am actively contributing as a System Development Staff at PT.
 Pos Logistik Indonesia to build web-based business solutions.

 - 🔭 I’m currently working on PT.
 Pos Logistik Indonesia.
-- 🌱 I’m currently learning about Artificial Intelligence Scope especially NLP, Computer Vision and Traditional Machine Learning.
+- 🌱 I’m currently learning about Artificial Intelligence Scope especially NLP, Computer Vision and Predictive Analysis.
 - 💬 Feel free to ask me about AI and Python
 - 📫 How to reach me: syiarul41@outlook.co.id
 - ⚡ Fun fact: I love to research like a mad scientist